Agbogbloshie in Ghana. Here plastic components of dumped electronic waste is burned to “reclaim'

 Principal Investigator, Professor Richard Harper.

 Lancaster University’s Leverhulme Doctoral Training Centre in Material Social Futures is a major new strategic collaborative partnership between two of the university’s recently formed research Institutes – the Institute for Social Futures and the Material Science.
-PhD researchers in the centre will be drawn from across the university’s academic departments and will join teams who examine different ways of creating more sustainable and socially beneficial futures.
-While developing their own disciplinary tools, Material Social Futures research PhDs will bring together concepts and approaches from the across the social, engineering and materials sciences to help produce futures that people want and the world needs.
+PhD researchers in the centre will be drawn from the university’s academic departments and will join teams examining different ways of creating more sustainable and socially beneficial futures.
+While developing their disciplinary tools, Material Social Futures research PhDs will bring together concepts and approaches from across the social, engineering and materials sciences to help produce futures that people want and the world needs.

-Initial Scholarships are being awarded in:
+Initial Scholarships are being awarded in the following: